thacherT1D/webdevstuff/Misc/Galvanize_Reads_Assessment.desc.md

 110938710,"As a user, I need to be able to link to an author from a book.","",1,"Dec 28, 2015","Jan 3, 2016",feature,,unstarted,"Jan 3, 2016",,,Kyle Coberly,,https://www.pivotaltracker.com/story/show/110938710,,Add links to single author views from the books list,not completed,Add links to single author views from individual books,not completed,Add links to single author views from delete books views,not completed,Deploy your changes,not completed
 110938702,"As a user, I need to be able to link to a book from an author","",1,"Dec 28, 2015","Jan 3, 2016",feature,,unstarted,"Jan 3, 2016",,,Kyle Coberly,,https://www.pivotaltracker.com/story/show/110938702,,Add links to single book views from authors list,not completed,Add links to single book views from single author view,not completed,Add links to single book views from delete author view,not completed,Deploy your changes,not completed
 110938720,"As a user, I need to be able to filter books by genre","",1,"Dec 28, 2015","Jan 3, 2016",feature,,unstarted,"Jan 3, 2016",,,Kyle Coberly,,https://www.pivotaltracker.com/story/show/110938720,,Add a drop down for genres to the books list,not completed,"When a value is selected from the list, only show books from that genre",not completed,Deploy your changes,not completed
-110938730,"As a user, I need to limit the number of book results I receive at a time","",1,"Dec 28, 2015","Jan 3, 2016",feature,,unstarted,"Jan 3, 2016",,,Kyle Coberly,,https://www.pivotaltracker.com/story/show/110938730,,Limit the display on the books list page to 10 books per page,not completed,Link another page if there are more than 10,not completed,Link to a previous page if there are fewer than 10,not completed,Deploy your changes,not completed
+110938730,"Optionally, as a user, I need to limit the number of book results I receive at a time","",1,"Dec 28, 2015","Jan 3, 2016",feature,,unstarted,"Jan 3, 2016",,,Kyle Coberly,,https://www.pivotaltracker.com/story/show/110938730,,Limit the display on the books list page to 10 books per page,not completed,Link another page if there are more than 10,not completed,Link to a previous page if there are fewer than 10,not completed,Deploy your changes,not completed
-110938738,"As a user, I need to limit the number of authors I receive at a time","",1,"Dec 28, 2015","Jan 3, 2016",feature,,unstarted,"Jan 3, 2016",,,Kyle Coberly,,https://www.pivotaltracker.com/story/show/110938738,,Limit the display on the authors page to 10 authors per page,not completed,Link to another page if there are more than 10 authors,not completed,Link to a previous page if there are fewer than 10 authors,not completed,Deploy your changes,not completed
+110938738,"Optionally, as a user, I need to limit the number of authors I receive at a time","",1,"Dec 28, 2015","Jan 3, 2016",feature,,unstarted,"Jan 3, 2016",,,Kyle Coberly,,https://www.pivotaltracker.com/story/show/110938738,,Limit the display on the authors page to 10 authors per page,not completed,Link to another page if there are more than 10 authors,not completed,Link to a previous page if there are fewer than 10 authors,not completed,Deploy your changes,not completed
-110938750,"As a user, I need to search for books","",1,"Dec 28, 2015","Jan 3, 2016",feature,,unstarted,"Jan 3, 2016",,,Kyle Coberly,,https://www.pivotaltracker.com/story/show/110938750,,Add a field to the books list page to enter a search term for a book,not completed,Add the ability to search for a record to the books list route,not completed,Deploy your changes,not completed
+110938750,"Optionally, as a user, I need to search for books","",1,"Dec 28, 2015","Jan 3, 2016",feature,,unstarted,"Jan 3, 2016",,,Kyle Coberly,,https://www.pivotaltracker.com/story/show/110938750,,Add a field to the books list page to enter a search term for a book,not completed,Add the ability to search for a record to the books list route,not completed,Deploy your changes,not completed
-110938754,"As a user, I need to be able to search for authors","",1,"Dec 28, 2015","Jan 3, 2016",feature,,unstarted,"Jan 3, 2016",,,Kyle Coberly,,https://www.pivotaltracker.com/story/show/110938754,,Add a field to the authors list page to enter a search term for an author,not completed,Add the ability to search for a record to the authors route,not completed,Deploy your changes,not completed
+110938754,"Optionally, as a user, I need to be able to search for authors","",1,"Dec 28, 2015","Jan 3, 2016",feature,,unstarted,"Jan 3, 2016",,,Kyle Coberly,,https://www.pivotaltracker.com/story/show/110938754,,Add a field to the authors list page to enter a search term for an author,not completed,Add the ability to search for a record to the authors route,not completed,Deploy your changes,not completed
-110938756,"As a user, I need to be able to search for books and authors","",1,"Dec 28, 2015","Jan 3, 2016",feature,,unstarted,"Jan 3, 2016",,,Kyle Coberly,,https://www.pivotaltracker.com/story/show/110938756,,Add the ability to enter a search term on the index page for authors or books,not completed,Add a route that can do a general search between books and authors,not completed,Add a view that displays the results of the search,not completed,Deploy your changes,not completed
+110938756,"Optionally, as a user, I need to be able to search for books and authors","",1,"Dec 28, 2015","Jan 3, 2016",feature,,unstarted,"Jan 3, 2016",,,Kyle Coberly,,https://www.pivotaltracker.com/story/show/110938756,,Add the ability to enter a search term on the index page for authors or books,not completed,Add a route that can do a general search between books and authors,not completed,Add a view that displays the results of the search,not completed,Deploy your changes,not completed
-110938764,"As a user, I need to be able see the total number of books","",1,"Dec 28, 2015","Jan 3, 2016",feature,,unstarted,"Jan 3, 2016",,,Kyle Coberly,,https://www.pivotaltracker.com/story/show/110938764,,"On the books list page, display the total number of books in the database",not completed,Deploy your changes,not completed
+110938764,"Optionally, as a user, I need to be able see the total number of books","",1,"Dec 28, 2015","Jan 3, 2016",feature,,unstarted,"Jan 3, 2016",,,Kyle Coberly,,https://www.pivotaltracker.com/story/show/110938764,,"On the books list page, display the total number of books in the database",not completed,Deploy your changes,not completed
-110938768,"As a user, I need to be able to see the total number of authors","",1,"Dec 28, 2015","Jan 3, 2016",feature,,unstarted,"Jan 3, 2016",,,Kyle Coberly,,https://www.pivotaltracker.com/story/show/110938768,,"On the authors list page, display the total number of authors in the database",not completed,Deploy your changes,not completed
+110938768,"Optionally, as a user, I need to be able to see the total number of authors","",1,"Dec 28, 2015","Jan 3, 2016",feature,,unstarted,"Jan 3, 2016",,,Kyle Coberly,,https://www.pivotaltracker.com/story/show/110938768,,"On the authors list page, display the total number of authors in the database",not completed,Deploy your changes,not completed
 ```

 ## Sample Data